Well Furlong Art and Theatre logo

 King Lear

-The production has received deservedly good reviews in the press, and Calder gets special praise.
-It opened on 23rd April and runs until 16th August.
+The production received deservedly good reviews in the press, and Calder got special praise.

 Athenian woods - A Midsummer Night's Dream When I last saw this play at the Globe I was at first disappointed that the actor playing Bottom was ill, but Mark Rylance announced that he would be the understudy that afternoon and it became a unique opportunity to see a superlative actor have fun creating a role 'on the hoof' (pun intended).

-Unusual for a scene change to stop the show, but when the fairies removed the flowers from the stage and dragged down the diaphanous blue backdrop for the final scenes back in the Duke's court, they dragged it onto the stage and across the heads of the groundlings and out of an audience exit, there was a round of applause.
+Unusual for a scene change to stop the show, but when the fairies removed the flowers from the stage and dragged down the diaphanous blue backdrop for the final scenes set in the Duke´s court, they dragged it onto the stage, across the heads of the groundlings and out of a yard exit, there was a round of applause.
 But this production is an unusually jolly experience.
-There were few inaudible speeches and it was altogether a hilarious summer afternoon's entertainment, which is just what a Globe comedy is about.
+There were few inaudible speeches and it was altogether a hilarious summer afternoon´s entertainment, which is just what a Globe comedy is about.

 The Merry Wives of Windsor